milliorn/nextjs-clerk-auth-starter/README.md

 const { user } = auth();
 ```

 Now we can use the `user` object to determine if the user is logged in or not.
 If the user is logged in, we will show the `Dashboard` link.
-If the user is not logged in, we will show the `Login` and `Register` links.
+If the user is not logged in, we will show the `Login` and `Signup` links.
 Here is the changes to the `Header` component:

 ```tsx
 {